 It is important to your safety, and that of your family or guests, to stay alert at all times.
 While you can control your safety practices to avoid injury, you cannot control the behavior of others.
 Be alert, and keep an eye on unsafe conditions around you.

-If you or a loved one is injured due to the negligence of another over the Memorial Day weekend, contact the Law Offices of Samuel I. Kane at (575) 526-5263.
+If you or a loved one is injured due to the negligence of another over the Memorial Day weekend, contact the Law Office of Samuel I. Kane at (575) 526-5263.
 Our attorney group may be able to help you access compensation you weren’t aware existed from the injurious party.